mt2017-tartu-shared-task/nmt-system-A/reports/Report2_MaLi.md

 4. *The EU will also make public the first European progress report on time.*
 5. (1)  Missing words, content words: the month 'October' is missing

+##### Conclusion
+Most of the translation errors are incorrect words regarding the sense.
+Many words are wrongly translated into words that do not make any sense in the current context.
+In some cases estoninan expressions are translated word by word into an english expression which does not make sense as well.
+In addition lots of the translated words do not appear in the correct form, for instance plural instead of singular or wrong verb tenses.
+Furthermore content words are missing in many sentences.
+On the one hand there are whole expressions missing and on the other hand just single words which are important for the sense of the sentences.
+On the contrary extra words appear, just like a sentence contains one word twice instead of once.
+Just a few mistakes occur regarding unknown words, missing filler words or word order.

 ### Analyse of attention weights
 ![Visualisation of translation](/reports/alignments_1508780497336.png?raw=true "Wrong BPE splitting")